paperless-ngx/paperless-ngx/docs/api.rst

 Paperless makes use of the `Django REST Framework`_ standard API interface because of its inherent awesomeness.
-Conveniently, the system is also self-documenting, so learn more about the access points, schema, what's accepted and what isn't, you need only visit ``/api`` on your local Paperless installation.
+Conveniently, the system is also self-documenting, so to learn more about the access points, schema, what's accepted and what isn't, you need only visit ``/api`` on your local Paperless installation.